 The aims of DTAM are “to develop technical capacity in Thai traditional and alternative medicine by protecting, conserving and promoting Thai Traditional medicine knowledge, to promote and develop knowledge management systems, and establish standards of Thai traditional and alternative medicine practices and services to be equivalent to those of modern medicine, for effective and safe use in the health system as alternative form of health care for people to choose from.”
 The DTAM is located in Nonthaburi (near Bangkok).

-The council tests, certifies and registers Thai Traditional Medical practitioners and teachers.
+The Thai Traditional Medical Council tests, certifies and registers Thai Traditional Medical practitioners and teachers.
 Mainly focused on Thai Massage, Thai Midwifery, Thai Pharmacy and Thai Traditional Medicine.
 Associated with the Department of Traditional Thai Medicine and Alternative Medicine.
 Located in Bangkok.

 The Union of Thai Traditional Medicine Society was established in 1998 and has over 300 branches in Thailand with about 100,000 members.
 Its aims are to guard the principles and objectives of the ancestors who created Thai Traditional Medicine and to preserve the knowledge of Thai Traditional Medicine.
 The UTTS has as its main objective to preserve Thai Traditional Medicine wisdom, develop and promote the knowledge to all Thais and other interested parties internationally.
 A significant part of Thai Massage schools in Thailand are member of the UTTS.
 The Union is located in Nonthaburi (near Bangkok).